In Jesus’s hands fives loaves and two fishes became enough to feed a multitude, with plenty remaining.

 Your gifts to PWS&D’s Loaves and Fishes Fund will improve the lives of people living in poverty around the world.
 It means PWS&D’s long-term, sustainable programs will have the consistent, dedicated support they need over a seven-year period.

-Making a planned gift to the Loaves and Fishes Fund, allows one-seventh of your gift to be used to support the work of PWS&D in the year it is given.
+Making a legacy gift to the Loaves and Fishes Fund, allows one-seventh of your gift to be used to support the work of PWS&D in the year it is given.
 The rest of your gift is invested by professional fund managers for the Trustee Board of The Presbyterian Church in Canada.
 Over the next six years, PWS&D uses a portion of the gift, plus the annual interest earned to support our ongoing work.
 At the end of the seven years, your entire gift – plus all the income and capital gains generated by your investment – will have been used for the development, relief and refugee support work of PWS&D.

 - Bequest through your will